 November 15, Portland

-Hope to see you at upcoming events and check back here for the latest news on how IGEL is leading thin client technology innovations.
+Hope to see you at upcoming events and check back here for the latest news on how IGEL is leading endpoint technology innovations.